diakt/synth/README.md

 Examples can be found in output/mxml for most recent work.
 I've saved more than a few at this point.
 A lot to do: Parser is naive and can't handle player aliases, arpeggiation, clef variations yet.
 On audio side, need to implement enveloping and attack timing.
 Trying to avoid prebuilt synths.

-In the longer term, I'm going to end up with functionality similar to [this paper](https://firebasestorage.googleapis.com/v0/b/afika-nyati-website.appspot.com/o/design%2Fcadencv%2Fcadencv_afika_nyati.pdf?alt=media&token=a5aa2413-32c0-4bc7-8222-06342b822096), but not my immediate interest right now.
+In the longer term, I suspect I'm going to end up with functionality similar to [this paper](https://firebasestorage.googleapis.com/v0/b/afika-nyati-website.appspot.com/o/design%2Fcadencv%2Fcadencv_afika_nyati.pdf?alt=media&token=a5aa2413-32c0-4bc7-8222-06342b822096), but that was a post-hoc find and I'm moving pretty quickly.

 # TODO:
 0) Rfx almost everything
 1) Handle note transfer popping, straightforward post enveloping
+3) Extend factory support to non-sine
 7) Define facilities for bpm conversion to sampling rate.
 8) Add writes for non-wav (mp4, OPUS)
 9) Find any mxml from Bach WTC